A survey on Zariski cancellation problems for noncommutative and Poisson algebras: Introduction

 \subsection{Acknowledgements}

-Some part of this paper was formulated at the conference ``Recent Advances and New Directions in the Interplay of Noncommutative Algebra and Geometry" in June 2022 and at the BIRS Workshop on ``Noncommutative Geometry and Noncommutative Invariant Theory" in September 2022.
-The authors want to thank the University of Washington and the Banff International Research Station for their hospitality and support.
+The authors thank the referee for carefully reading the paper and providing many thoughtful comments and also thank Milen Yakimov for valuable correspondence on the subject.
+Part of this paper was formulated during the conference ``Recent Advances and New Directions in the Interplay of Noncommutative Algebra and Geometry" in June 2022 and the BIRS Workshop on ``Noncommutative Geometry and Noncommutative Invariant Theory" in September 2022.
+The authors want to thank the University of Washington and Banff International Research Station for their hospitality and support.
 Wang was partially supported by Simons collaboration grant \#688403 and AFOSR grant FA9550-22-1-0272.